How To Build A DFS Bankroll: 5 Small-Budget Tips

 | Full Contest Sims | Simulate the contest before you play | Highest payoff once you are playing volume |

 The idea behind all five tips is the same: spend your limited budget where the math is already tilted toward you.
 Find the overlay, play the softer fields, and let simulation do the heavy lifting on construction so every entry is a build the sims graded out well.
-For more on the GPP side specifically, see our guide to winning DFS tournaments.
+Which contests you pick matters as much as which lineups you build, so pair this with our DFS contest selection guide; for the cash-game half of the split, how to use the Sims for cash games walks through the safer builds.
+For more on the GPP side specifically, see our guide to winning DFS tournaments, and CFB grinders can carry all of this straight into our college football DFS bankroll playbook.

 Frequently Asked Questions